AlanCoding/django-ansible-base/docs/jwt_consumer/claims_hashing.md

 ### 3. Hash Generation

-The hashable form is:
+The hashable form is passed to `get_claims_hash(hashable_claims)` which:
-1. Serialized to JSON with sorted keys
+1. Serializes to JSON with sorted keys
-2. Encoded to UTF-8 bytes
+2. Encodes to UTF-8 bytes
-3. Hashed using SHA-256
+3. Hashes using SHA-256
-4. Returned as a hexadecimal string
+4. Returns as a hexadecimal string

 ## Properties of Claims Hashing